 This type of visitor management system is an improvement by leaps and bounds from the previous type because it’s digital.
 And, if nothing else, having an electronic sign-in sheet means no more relying on the legibility of visitors’ rushed handwritings.

 Nevertheless, making the logbook electronic rather than physical does not eliminate all the tangible storage space you’ll need to account for with on-site software.
 You would essentially be replacing the old paperback logbooks in the storeroom with big hard drives that need to be powered or cooled, and generally maintained, so the systems all run fine and dandy.

 Plus, think of the money you have to spend on such maintenance.
-Acquiring the software alone would probably have burned quite a hole in the company wallet: the installation of servers, the anti-virus patches, other hidden costs.
-Afterwards, engaging future software support sometimes comes at an extra cost, and we all know how much software companies love their version upgrades.
+Acquiring the software alone would probably have burnt quite a hole in the company wallet.
+The installation of servers, the anti-virus patches, other hidden costs.
+Afterwards, engaging future software support sometimes comes at an extra cost.
+We all know how much software companies love their version upgrades.

 Finally, remember what we said about the importance of visitor management systems earlier?
 A big reason you should adopt one is in the event of emergencies.
 Imagine how useful your on-premise software can be when you’re trying to get everyone away from the premises.

 We will stop belabouring the point.
 Excited to know more about the system that we recommend?

 The cloud—a remote, never-sleeping storage space that you can access anywhere in the world with WiFi.
 Seems like such a magical zone, doesn’t it?
 It even comes with soothing imagery.